-Information Competency - Certificate of Competency
+Library Technician Information Competency - Certificate of Competency

-This program is designed to teach students the fundamentals of information literacy and media literacy as well as advanced topics on scholarly research in an academic setting.
+The Information Competency Certificate of Competency is designed to teach students the fundamentals of information literacy and media literacy as well as advanced topics on scholarly research in an academic setting.
 This program helps students understand the information landscape, formulate a research question, determine which resources to use for research topics, and how to effectively navigate online searches using the Internet and academic databases.
 The program introduces students to the philosophical, ethical, and legal issues that surround information.

-Demonstrate knowledge of theory and skillsets related to research and computer services in library and information settings.
+• Demonstrate knowledge of theory and skillsets related to research and computer services in library and information settings.

 Code Number Course Title Hours

 REQUIRED COURS ES

-LIB 601 Introduction to Information 36
+LIB 601 Information and Media Literacy 36

+LIB 602 Searching Databases 18

-LIB 602 Introduction to Academic Research 54
+LIB 603 Academic Research Strategies 54

-Total Hours 90
+Total Hours 108